LordZintick/spellcaster-api-1.21.4/README.md

   - Ingredients: Spectral Arrow and Iron Ingot
 - Speedy Fireball - 1 second cooldown; 10 mana - Shoots a fast blaze fireball that ignites the block it hits
   - Ingredients: Fire Charge and Sugar
+- Teledash - 0.5 second cooldown; 20 mana - Dashes forward 5 blocks
+  - Ingredients: Ender Pearl and Sugar
 - Teleport - 1.5 second cooldown; 15 mana - Shoots an ender pearl that teleports you to where it lands
   - Ingredients: Ender Pearl
 - Timeslow - 15 second cooldown; 100 mana - Creative Only - Slows time to half speed for 10 seconds
   - Ingredients: Clock, Fermented Spider Eye, and Command Block
 - Timestop - 15 second cooldown; 100 mana - Creative Only - Stops time (you and other players can still move) for 10 seconds
   - Ingredients: Clock, Ice, and Command Block
-- TNT Shot - 2 second cooldown; 25 mana - Shoots a lit tnt in front of you
-  - Ingredients: TNT
 - Wither Skull - 1 second cooldown; 20 mana - Shoots a wither skull that slightly explodes when it hits something in front of you
   - Ingredients: Wither Skeleton Skull